Branching random walk with non-local competition: Introduction

-\paragraph{The hydrodynamic limit.} A natural approach to studying the BRWNLC in the large population limit would be to take its hydrodynamic limit, i.e.~to consider the limit of $(\xi_t/N)_{t\ge0}$ as $N\to\infty$, and consider the BRWNLC as a perturbation of its limit.
+\paragraph{The large population limit.} A natural approach to studying the BRWNLC would be to consider the rescaled empirical measure of the particles in the large population limit, i.e.~to consider the limit of $(\xi_t/N)_{t\ge0}$ as $N\to\infty$ and consider the BRWNLC as a perturbation of its limit.
 This is indeed the underlying idea of the first method mentioned above.
-The hydrodynamic limit of a related model has been rigorously shown to be a certain evolution equation with a quadratic non-linearity due to the competition term \cite{Fournier2004}.
+The large population limit of a related model has been rigorously shown to be a certain evolution equation with a quadratic non-linearity due to the competition term \cite{Fournier2004}.
 Maybe surprisingly, little is known about the long-time behaviour of solutions to this evolution equation.
-One might expect it to behave similarly to its continuous-space analogue, known as the non-local Fisher-KPP equation.
+One might expect it to behave similarly to an analogous partial differential equation, known as the non-local Fisher-KPP equation.
 While the classical Fisher-KPP equation has been extensively studied since the 30's \cite{Fisher1937,Kolmogorov1937}, with many celebrated results such as Bramson's logarithmic correction to the front position \cite{Bramson1983}, its non-local counterpart has spurred interest only in recent years, see e.g.~\cite{Hamel2014,Penington2018,Bouin2020}.
-The non-local Fisher-KPP equation displays intriguing behavior, such as the existence of non-constant steady states if the competition kernel is ``sufficiently non-local'' \cite{Hamel2014}.
+The non-local Fisher-KPP equation displays intriguing behavior, such as the existence of non-constant steady states if the competition kernel is `sufficiently non-local' \cite{Hamel2014}.
 More importantly for our purposes, the study of the non-local Fisher-KPP equation greatly suffers from the lack of a parabolic maximum principle, which is the basic technical tool for the study of semi-linear parabolic partial differential equations such as the Fisher-KPP equation.
 Indeed, the parabolic maximum principle is crucially used in order to compare the solution to the equation to simpler functions, chosen to be super- or subsolutions to the equation.
 It is the analytic analogue of the probabilistic concept of monotonicity mentioned above -- the lack of a parabolic maximum principle for the non-local Fisher-KPP equation is therefore a heritage of the non-monotonicity of the BRWNLC.